Georgia Elevator & Escalator Accidents

 However, in truth, tens of thousands of people are harmed each year using these forms of transportation and dozens suffer fatal injuries.

-At Van Sant Law, we are committed to helping injury victims and their families collect compensation and find justice after elevator and escalator accidents.
+At Van Sant Law, our elevator injury attorneys are committed to helping injury victims and their families collect compensation and find justice after elevator and escalator accidents.

-To secure legal representation with us, please call us today.How Georgia Elevator Accidents Happen
+To secure legal representation with us, please call us today.How Elevator Accidents Happen

 Elevator accidents are usually caused by maintenance issues, defective elevator parts, or elevator owner negligence.
 A large number of elevator accidents take place on construction sites and involve on-the-job workers who are either working on elevators or taking elevators to job sites.
 Another significant percentage of elevator accidents involves elevator repairmen and doormen.